-Drawing On Over 15 Years of Public Service In Richmond & the Lower Mainland
+Drawing On Years of Public Service In Richmond & Metro Vancouver

-- Much of our success results from our community spirit and working together.
+- We continue to celebrate our success through our community spirit and working together.

-- We have the best volunteer community which immeasurably improves the quality of life for others.
+- Our vibrant volunteer community, bolstered by the Volunteer Management Strategy, immeasurably improves the quality of life for others.

 As a Pacific Rim Mayor